TheresaLui/SelfHelpContent_v2/articles/microsoft.sql/sql-createdropandmanageresources-purchasingmodels.md

 # create drop and manage resources/purchasing models (DTU, vCore, reserved capacity, etc)

-### Types of purchasing models
+## Types of purchasing models

 * DTU-based

-	This model is best for  Customers who want simple, preconfigured resource options.
+   This model is best for customers who want simple, preconfigured resource options.
 It is based on a bundled measure of compute, storage, and I/O resources.
 Compute sizes are expressed in DTUs for single databases and in elastic database transaction units (eDTUs) for elastic pools.
 For more information about DTUs and eDTUs, see [What are DTUs and eDTUs?](https://docs.microsoft.com/azure/azure-sql/database/purchasing-models#dtu-based-purchasing-model).

 * vCore-based

-		This model is best for Customers who value flexibility, control, and transparency.
+   This model is best for customers who value flexibility, control, and transparency.
 It allows you to independently choose compute and storage resources.
 The vCore-based purchasing model also allows you to use [Azure Hybrid Benefit](https://azure.microsoft.com/pricing/hybrid-benefit/) for SQL Server to save costs.

 ### Upgrade to latest version of SQL